 International trade is vital to California’s economy.
-In fact, exports from California accounted for 11 percent of total U.S. exports in 2011.
-California trade and exports translate into high-paying jobs for more than one million Californians.
+In fact, exports from California accounted for nearly 11 percent of total U.S. exports in 2013.
 For more information, see the International Trade Business Issue page and Legislative Guide.

 The CalChamber, in keeping with long-standing policy, enthusiastically supports free trade worldwide, expansion of international trade and investment, fair and equitable market access for California products abroad, and elimination of disincentives that impede the international competitiveness of California business.

 On October 1, 2007, the California Council for International Trade (CCIT) merged with the California Chamber of Commerce International Trade Committee to create the CalChamber Council for International Trade.